Mentavi Communication & Conflict Series

 • How to begin practicing these tools in relationships, at work, and at home

-This session is designed to support understanding and self-awareness, not perfection.
-You’ll also receive a downloadable worksheet — The Conflict Reset Toolkit — with templates and prompts to practice each strategy.
+This session was designed to support understanding and self-awareness, not perfection.
+You can also download the companion worksheet — The Conflict Reset Toolkit — with templates and prompts to practice each strategy.

 Looking to revisit recent conversations?
 Explore our Mental Wellness Series for evidence-informed discussions focused on executive function, emotional awareness, relationships, and everyday strategies to support well-being.
 Follow us on Instagram to stay up to date on future sessions and resources.